treasure-data/digdag/digdag-docs/src/operators.rst

 ~~~~~~~

 :command:`redshift.password: NAME`
-  Optional user password to use when connecting to the Redshift database (default: empty)
+  Optional user password to use when connecting to the Redshift database.

 Parameters
 ~~~~~~~~~~